Members enjoy a diverse range of water-sports including dinghy sailing, yachting, motorboating, angling, windsurfing, paddle-boarding, and kayaking

-Cruising is a very popular Club activity, with AYC yachts being regular visitors to other ports along the south coast, across the Channel, and further afield (Cruising).
-For those keen to race as well as cruise, there is a full programme of bay & passage races (Bay racing, Passage races).
-Club rallies are run alongside the passage races.
+Coastal Cruising is a very popular Club activity, with AYC yachts & motor boats being regular visitors to other ports along the south coast, across the Channel, and further afield (Coastal Cruising).

-Dinghy sailors launch from the beach in front of the Clubhouse to sail in Lyme Bay, and also have the benefit of being able to sail in the more sheltered surroundings of the River Axe & Axmouth Harbour.
+Dinghy Sailing.
+Dinghies launch from the beach in front of the Clubhouse to sail in Lyme Bay, and also have the benefit of being able to sail in the more sheltered surroundings of the River Axe & Axmouth Harbour.
 Following the award of a Sport England grant in March 2016 for a project to encourage more adults & older teenagers to try dinghy sailing, the number of dinghy sailors at AYC has increased significantly.
-The dinghy sailing programme includes fun skill development sessions on Saturday afternoons and Club racing in Lyme Bay on Sundays.
-There is also a series of races held on the River Axe throughout the season (Dinghy sailing).
+The dinghy sailing sessions includes fun skill development sessions and Club racing in Lyme Bay.
+There is also a series of races held on the River Axe throughout the season.
 Cadets take part in all aspects of the dinghy sailing programme.
-In addition, a Cadet Activity Week is held during the summer holidays, which includes a range of water based activities and social events for cadets & their families (Cadet & Family sailing).
+In addition, a Cadet Activity Week is held during the summer holidays, which includes a range of water based activities and social events for cadets & their families.
+(Dinghy Sailing)

 Motor boating: The motor boaters enjoy a range of activities including angling, power-boating, scuba diving & water ski-ing.
-Some motor boats are moored on the pontoons during the season, whilst others use the slipway for launch and retrieval (Motor Boats & Fishing).
-The Motorboat & Fishing WG organises a number of boat angling competitions in conjunction with the Seaton Sea Angling Club.
+Some motor boats are moored on the pontoons during the season, whilst others use the slipway for launch and retrieval (Motor Boating from the Axe).

-All harbour users should read the Pilotage notes - AXMOUTH HARBOUR PILOTAGE
+All harbour users are strongly advised to read the Pilotage notes - AXMOUTH HARBOUR PILOTAGE